 Bob Whetstone* of Birmingham, a 2006 gubernatorial appointee, is Professor Emeritus at Birmingham-Southern College.
 He received both his B.A.and M.Ed. from Birmingham-Southern College and his Ph.D. from the University of Alabama.
-Having taught for 38 years at Birmingham-Southern College and was recently named one of 12 most outstanding educators by the college.
-He began his career at the college as an associate professor of education and also served as associate dean of the college, chairman of both the Departments of Education and Physical Education and the Division of Education, and project director and coordinator of research for the Alabama Education Study Commission.
-Whetstone serves as the vice president of the Shelby County Arts Council.
-Whetstone is a Humanities Happening presenter.
+Having taught for 38 years at Birmingham-Southern College, he was named one of 12 most outstanding educators by the college.
+He began his career at the college as an associate professor of education and served as associate dean of the college, chairman of both the Departments of Education and Physical Education as well as the Division of Education.
+He formerly served as vice president of the Shelby County Arts Council.

 AHF is accepting board nominations:

 Any resident of the state of Alabama may submit nominations for Alabama Humanities Foundation’s Board of Directors.

 If you are interested in joining AHF’s Board of Directors, email your résumé and contact information to the Nominations Committee at email@example.com.

 To nominate someone you know, email a letter of recommendation to the Nominations Committee at firstname.lastname@example.org.